jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //
 //
 ==== six-membered rings

+#let content-sixring = [
 The concept of pseudorotation is also ascribed to six-membered rings, and any $n$-membered ring for that matter where $n$ ≥ 4.
-The definition of puckering here is particularly important to us in the field of synthetic nucleic acids, as we are able to substitute the ribose moiety for another type of moiety.
+The definition of puckering here is particularly important to us in the field of synthetic nucleic acids, as we are able to substitute the ribose moiety for another type of small molecule.
 This modification can bring about improved properties for pharmaceutical applications, as stated in Section 1.1 .
 //Six-membered sugars, like glucose and derivatives, are conventionally considered in topics like glycosylation of protein residues and the Krebs cycle.
 As it stands, these molecules are often studied for their biochemical properties, like the former often being involved in interactions of antibodies with proteins on the surface of the cell.
 //In our research, we desire to quantify the degree of puckering in order to measure differences in behaviour of the molecule.
 A common modification is that of the Hexitol NA, an XNA with a backbone modification where a methylene (-CH#sub("2")-) is added between the oxygen and the anomeric carbon in DNA.
-This results in a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer.
+This results in a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer #mcite(("Lescrinier2000rnahna", "Groaz2023hna"), biblio).\
 Like five-membered rings, these six-membered rings are categorised into different conformations.
 As an extra atom was added to the molecule, the dimensionality of the puckering has increased, resulting in five distinct puckering modes.
 The Chair (#super("Z")C#sub("W")) and Boat (B#sub("Z,W")) are most well known.
-Adjacent to the latter, we encounter the _Skew_ configuration (#super("Z")S#sub("X")), also labeled a _half-boat_.
+Adjacent to the latter, we //encounter the _Skew_ configuration (#super("Z")S#sub("X")), also labeled a _half-boat_.
 As with the five-membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire.
 While the T-conformer is more commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
+]
+#let figure-sixring = [
+#figure(
+  image("./figures/conformers/six-memberedring-conformation.svg", width: 100%),
+  caption: [
+    *A.* The five distinct conformers a six-membered ring can adopt: Twist, Envelope, Chair, Boat and Skew.
+    *B.* Representation of the puckering modes of a six-membered ring, projected on the surface of the Cremer-Pople globe.
+The amplitude $q$ is abstracted as it is nearly constant for biologically relevant puckers #mcite(("Haasnoot1992sixrings"), biblio).
+  ]
+) <fig-sixring>
+]

+#grid(content-sixring, figure-sixring, columns: (1fr, 1fr), gutter: 1em) #v(-0.5em)
+encounter the _Skew_ configuration (#super("Z")S#sub("X")), also labeled a _half-boat_.
+As with the five-membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire.
+While the T-conformer is more commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
 #intermezzo("Spherical conventions")[
 The following definitions employ the physics convention for spherical coordinates ($r, theta, phi$), with $theta [0 arrow.r pi]$ and $phi [0 arrow.r 2pi]$.
-These differ from the mathematical convention as these swapped the meaning of $theta$ and $phi$.
-This information is relevant as projections onto a sphere, coming from a geographical perspective, use the latter convention.
+These differ from the mathematical convention as the latter swapped the meaning of $theta$ and $phi$.
+This information is relevant as projections onto a sphere, coming from a geographical perspective, use the mathematical convention.
 ]
 //
 // SP formalism
 ===== Strauss-Pickett (SP)
 Considering the period at which this formalism was devised, in the 1970's, the reader must understand that conformations other than C and B evaded many scientists and remained strictly theoretical.
 This formalism deals not in puckering coordinates, but rather assigns a set of _internal_ coordinates: the set of improper dihedrals [ɑ#sub("1"), ɑ#sub("2"), ɑ#sub("3")] and the set of angles [β#sub("1"), β#sub("2"), β#sub("3")] #mcite(("Strauss1970conformational"), biblio).
 By these internal coordinates, it is possible to denote a specific conformation and even reconstruct the molecule itself.
-As with Kilpatrick _et al._, this research made us of vibrational spectra involving angle bending and torsional parameters that influence the potential energy of the molecule itself.
+As with Kilpatrick _et al._, this research made us of vibrational spectra involving angle bending and torsional parameters that are used to compute for the potential energy of the molecule itself.
 Through pseudorotational movement, the endocyclic angles vary and so will the potential energy.

 One key component to this formalism is the first usage of the spherical coordinates system ($r, theta, phi$) to represent a six-membered ring configuration.
 The three improper torsions can be solved for $j = 1, 2, 3$, in @eq-sp-sixring.
 $